-- teacher assessment of pupil progress is to be recorded on the school pupil tracking system termly - formal assessment using White Rose (tested on a unit by unit basis). - TTRockstars times table data - Big maths weekly testing - informal assessment, including marking of pupils' work, listening to their discussions and observations - SATs both statutory and non-statutory in Y2-6 - assessments, both formal and informal, will inform the planning of future lessons and activities for groups and individuals - EYFS assessments carried out regularly (see Learning Journeys) - EYFSP at the end of Foundation 2
+- teacher assessment of pupil progress is to be recorded on the school pupil tracking system termly. - formal assessment using White Rose wend of unit assessments. - TTRockstars times table data. - Test Base Termly tests in KS2. - informal assessment, including marking of pupils' work, listening to their discussions and observations. - SATs both statutory and non-statutory in Year 2 and Year 6. - assessments, both formal and informal, which informs the planning of future lessons and activities for groups and individuals. - EYFS assessments carried out regularly (see Learning Journeys). - EYFSP at the end of Foundation Stage 2.